defenseunicorns/pepr/BEST_PRACTICES.md

 Modules are minified and built JavaScript files that are stored in a Kubernetes Secret in the cluster.
 The Secret is mounted in the Pepr Pod and is processed by Pepr Core.
 Due to the nature of the module being packaged in a Secret, it is recommended to keep the modules as small as possible to avoid hitting the [1MB limit](https://kubernetes.io/docs/concepts/configuration/secret/#restriction-data-size) of secrets.

-Recommendations for keeping models small are:
+Recommendations for keeping modules small are:
 - Don't repeat yourself
 - Only import the part of the library modules that you need